IRMVLab/RegFormer/README.md

 # RegFormer
-RegFormer: An Efficient Projection-Aware Transformer Network for Large-Scale Point Cloud Registration
+RegFormer: An Efficient Projection-Aware Transformer Network for Large-Scale Point Cloud Registration (ICCV2023) Codes will be coming soon.